 Early in 1989, members of the community of faith in Anderson gathered to discuss how the needs of the community were being met.
-There was concern for the need to prevent duplication of assistance and better serve needs in the community.
+There was concern for the need to prevent the duplication of assistance and better serve needs in the community.

-With knowledge of successful programs in other cities, this group of church members hoped to form an organization of Anderson churches and individuals, which serve as a clearinghouse for Anderson's citizens in need.
+With knowledge of successful programs in other cities, this group of church members hoped to form an organization of Anderson churches and individuals to serve as a clearinghouse for Anderson's citizens in need.
 On May 7, 1990 Anderson Interfaith Ministries opened its doors at 618 S. Manning Street in a rent-free building.
 Since then, AIM has grown to occupy five buildings on its campus, now located at 1202 S. Murray Avenue, and house many programs.
 It is because of the philosophy of collaboration and development of community partnerships that AIM has been able to improve and develop their existing programs.

-Connecting people with support, resources and education so they can empower themselves to be self-sufficient.
+Connect people with support, resources and education so they can empower themselves to be self-sufficient.

 Promote an environment where all people in the Anderson, SC area can provide for themselves and their families.
 The following values represent our core principles and beliefs, which serve as non-negotiables and will not be compromised during the achievement of our mission.